 We arrange talks and visits to inform the Friends both about Turner the artist and about subjects connected with Turner – for example, printmaking; the work involved in designing a Turner exhibition; and the work of artists who were his contemporaries.

-If you would like to support our work and participate in our activities, please join the Friends by sending us your contact details at firstname.lastname@example.org
+If you would like to support our work and participate in our activities, please join the Friends (or renew) by filling out this application form and sending to the listed address:

 The Friends of Turner’s House organise a programme of events which take place throughout the year, both locally and further afield.
 We hold talks and arrange visits to galleries to deepen our understanding of Turner, his times and his art, and there are summer and winter parties as social gatherings where Friends can meet.